EINDEX/logseq-copilot/README.md

-# Logseq Copliot 🚀
+# Logseq Copilot 🚀

 **The project is in the early stage of development, and the current version is only a prototype.**

-Logseq Copliot is a Chrome extension that allows you to access your Logseq using your browser.
+Logseq Copilot is a Chrome extension that allows you to access your Logseq using your browser.
 Logseq is a privacy-first, open-source platform for knowledge sharing and management.
-With Logseq Copliot, you can easily retrieve relevant information from your Logseq graph and enrich your online search, reading, learning experience. 🧠
+With Logseq Copilot, you can easily retrieve relevant information from your Logseq graph and enrich your online search, reading, learning experience. 🧠

 ## Features